The electrolytic process

 - The reactor is then stripped and recharged.

 This process results in a high-purity magnesium product with a low capital cost, however it requires a high level of labour and energy use, and comes with significant carbon dioxide and slag by-product.

 The carbothermal process

 Fritz Johann Hansgirg (1891–1949) was an Austrian electrochemist and metallurgist who in 1928 invented the carbothermic magnesium reduction process.
 In May 1940, Hansgirg arrived in the United States where he joined with the American industrialist Henry J. Kaiser.
-Due to the pending war aircraft engineering demand increased in the light magnesium alloys.
-Kaiser paid $750,000 to Winter for the patent in the carbothermic process and received government credits of about $22 million to build the defense plant of Permanente Metals Corporation (PMC) in California.
+Due to the pending war, aircraft engineering increased demand in light magnesium alloys.
+Kaiser paid $750,000 to Winter for the patent in the carbothermic process and received government credits of about $22 million to build the defence plant of Permanente Metals Corporation (PMC) in California.
 By the start of World War II, the first unit at Kaiser's plant was producing about 5 short tons (4.5 long tons) of magnesium per day.
-Nine days after 7 December 1941, the attack on Pearl Harbour plunged the United States into World War II, Hansbirg was arrested by the FBI on a presidential Warrant accused of being potentially dangerous to the public peace and safety of the United States.
-Post the War plants born from carbothermic technology in Korea, Austria, and the US were closed or dismantled.
+Nine days after 7 December 1941, the attack on Pearl Harbour plunged the United States into World War II, Hansgirg was arrested by the FBI on a Presidential warrant, accused of being potentially dangerous to the public peace and safety of the United States.
+Post the War, plants born from carbothermic technology in Korea, Austria, and the US were closed or dismantled.

 The carbothermal process is chemically straightforward — at high temperatures, carbon reduces metal oxide to pure metal and carbon monoxide.
 This requires a low level of energy input with a direct and efficient reaction, it’s applied at an industrial scale for iron and silicon production.
 While it requires high production intensity, it offers inexpensive reactants and a potentially continuous process with low environmental impact.